Permission Denied!

 a guaranteed pension at Normal Pension Age (NPA);2) Guaranteed Pension at NPA

 You do not forfeit your right to what you have already bought and paid for in the scheme.
-Indeed what you are going is locking in what you hope if likely to give you a BETTER guaranteed pension, at the same NPA.
+Indeed what you are doing is locking in what you hope is likely to give you a BETTER guaranteed pension, at the same NPA.
 (Opting out for a single month means you come back into the same scheme you would have been on if you hadn’t opted out.
 Only a break of more than 5 years can change that, AND only if they changed the scheme during that break)

 the option to take a tax free lump sum;3) Tax-free Lump Sum entitlement